Battle of Messines (1917): Air operations

 As the infantry moved to the attack contact-patrol aircraft flew low overhead, two being maintained over each corps during the day.
 The observers were easily able to plot the positions of experienced troops, who lit flares and waved anything to attract attention.
 Some troops, poorly trained and inexperienced, failed to co-operate, fearing exposure to the Germans; aircraft flew dangerously low to identify them, four being shot down in consequence.
 Although air observation was not as vital to German operations because of their control of commanding ground, the speed by which reports from air observation could be delivered, made it a most valuable form of liaison between the front line and higher commanders.
 German infantry proved as reluctant to reveal themselves as the British and German flyers also had to make visual identifications.
 Reports and maps were dropped at divisional headquarters and corps report centres, allowing the progress of the infantry to be followed.

 During the pause on the ridge crest, an observer reported that the Oosttaverne line was barely occupied; at 2:00 p.m. a balloon observer reported a German barrage on the II Anzac Corps front and a counter-attack patrol aircraft reported German infantry advancing either side of Messines.
 The German counter-attack was "crushed" by artillery fire by 2:30 p.m.
 Each corps squadron kept an aircraft on counter-attack patrol all day, to call for barrage fire if German troops were seen in the open but the speed of the British advance resulted in few German counter-attacks.
 Artillery observers watched for German gunfire and made 398 zone calls but only 165 managed to have German guns engaged.
-The observers regulated the bombardment of the Oosttaverne line and the artillery of VIII Corps to the north of the attack, which was able to enfilade German artillery opposite X Corps.
+The observers regulated the bombardment of the Oosttaverne line and the artillery of VIII Corps to the north of the attack, which was able to enfilade the German artillery opposite X Corps.

-Fourteen fighters were sent to conduct low altitude strafes on German ground targets ahead of the British infantry and rove behind German lines, attacking infantry, transport, gun-teams and machine-gun nests; the attacks continued all day, two of the fighters being shot down.
+Fourteen fighters were sent to conduct low-altitude strafes on German ground targets ahead of the British infantry and rove behind German lines, attacking infantry, transport, gun-teams and machine-gun nests; the attacks continued all day, two of the fighters being shot down.
 Organised attacks were made on the German airfields at Bisseghem and Marcke near Courtrai and the day bombing squadrons attacked airfields at Ramegnies Chin, Coucou, Bisseghem (again) and Rumbeke.
 Reports of German troops concentrating from Quesnoy to Warneton were received and aircraft set out to attack them within minutes.
 German fighters made a considerable effort to intercept corps observation aircraft over the battlefield but were frustrated by patrols on the barrage line and offensive patrols beyond; only one British corps aircraft was shot down by German aircraft.
 After dark, the night-bombing specialists of 100 Squadron bombed railway stations at Warneton, Menin and Courtrai.
 The situation at the north end of the II Anzac Corps front was discovered by air reconnaissance at dawn on 8 June.